-Here are a few of the basics about platinum investing.
-Also, find out some examples of platinum ETFs to get you started on your research.
-Keep in mind that these ETFs should be looked at in the larger context of your goals and risk tolerance.
-This is true with any investment you make.
+Here are a few of the basics about platinum investing and some examples of platinum ETFs to get you started on your research.
+Keep in mind that these ETFs should be looked at in the larger context of your goals and risk tolerance, as with any investment you make.